-Anne Applebaum is a columnist for the WASHINGTON POST and a Pulitzer-prize winning historian.
-She is also Professor of Practice at the London School of Economics’s Institute of Global Affairs where she runs Arena, a program on disinformation and 21st century propaganda.
+Anne Applebaum is a staff writer for The Atlantic and a Pulitzer-prize winning historian.
+She is also an SNF Agora senior fellow and associate professor of the practice at the Johns Hopkins School of Advanced International Studies, where she co-directs LSE Arena, a program on disinformation and 21st century propaganda.

-Formerly a member of the Washington Post editorial board, she has also worked as the Foreign and Deputy Editor of the Spectator magazine in London, as the Political Editor of the Evening Standard, and as a columnist at Slate and at several British newspapers, including the Daily and Sunday Telegraphs.
+A Washington Post columnist for 15 years and a former member of the editorial board, she has also worked as the foreign and deputy editor of the Spectator magazine in London, as the political editor of the Evening Standard, and as a columnist at Slate and at several British newspapers, including the Daily and Sunday Telegraphs.
 From 1988-1991 she covered the collapse of communism as the Warsaw correspondent of the Economist magazine and the Independent newspaper.

 Her newest book, Red Famine: Stalin’s War on Ukraine was published in October 2017.

 Applebaum wrote a chapter titled “Responding to the Threat of Putin’s Russia” for Mark Laswell’s book Renew Democracy.

 Her previous books include Iron Curtain: The Crushing of Eastern Europe, 1944-1956, which describes the imposition of Soviet totalitarianism in Central Europe after the Second World War.
 Iron Curtain won the 2012 Cundill Prize for Historical Literature and the Duke of Westminster Medal.